Baker Mayfield Player Prop Bets for NFL Week 9 | Cleveland vs. Cincinnati 11/7/2021

 Season Stats

-- He's tacked on 80 rushing yards on 21 carries and one rushing touchdown, averaging 10.0 yards per game.
+- He also has 80 rushing yards on 21 carries with one touchdown, averaging 10.0 yards per game.

-- The Browns, who rank 14th in the NFL in points scored, have dropped back to pass 49.0% of the time while opting for the ground attack 51.0% of the time.
+- The Browns have run 49.0% passing plays and 51.0% rushing plays this season.
+They rank 14th in the NFL in scoring.

-- Mayfield accounts for 25.0% of his team's red zone plays, with 20 of his 204 pass attempts coming from inside the opponent's 20-yard line.
+- Mayfield has thrown 20 passes in the red zone this season, 25.0% of his team's red zone plays.

 - Click over to SISportsbook and find the latest player props and odds for Mayfield's matchup with the Bengals.